Bit Flip in Critical Memory Region Detected via Error Detection

 ID Name Description

 EX-0012.01 Registers Threat actors may target the internal registers of the victim spacecraft in order to modify specific values as the FSW is functioning or prevent certain subsystems from working.
-Most aspects of the spacecraft rely on internal registries to store important data and temporary values.
-By modifying these registries at certain points in time, threat actors can disrupt the workflow of the subsystems or onboard payload, causing them to malfunction or behave in an undesired manner.
+Most aspects of the spacecraft rely on internal registers to store important data and temporary values.
+By modifying these registers at certain points in time, threat actors can disrupt the workflow of the subsystems or onboard payload, causing them to malfunction or behave in an undesired manner.